On the quantum numbers of the $X(1880)$: Introduction

-\sectitle{Introduction} Over half a century, the quark model is believed to be the fundamental template for describing hadrons, which are composed of three quarks or a pair of quark-antiquark~\cite{Gell-Mann:1964ewy,Zweig:1964ruk}.
+Over half a century, the quark model is believed to be the fundamental template for describing hadrons, which are composed of three quarks or a pair of quark-antiquark~\cite{Gell-Mann:1964ewy,Zweig:1964ruk}.
 With the advent of Quantum Chromodynamics, it became clear that other types of bound states should exist.
 In particular, the carriers of the strong force, the gluons, can form the hadrons in terms of hybrid and glueball, which is a kind of matter that can truely be called exotic.
 For recent studies addressing the role of gluons as constituents of hadrons, see, for example, Refs.~\cite{Bass:2018xmz,Ketzer:2019wmd,Vadacchino:2023vnc,Shepherd:2016dni,JPAC:2018zyd}.
 Recently, a candidate for glueball was reported by the BESIII collaboration in Ref.~\cite{BESIII:2023vvr}, named X(1880).
 It is found in the $3(\pi^+\pi^-)$ invariant mass spectrum in the decay process of $J/\psi \to \gamma 3(\pi^+\pi^-)$, with much higher statistics than the earlier measurement~\cite{BESIII:2013sbm}.
 Its mass and width are $M=1882.1\pm1.7\pm0.7$~MeV and $\Gamma=30.7\pm5.5\pm2.4$~MeV.
-The $X(1880)$ attracts huge attention from the community, as it reveals a new structure of hdaron if the glueball nature is confirmed, see for example Refs.~\cite{Salnikov:2023ipo,Karliner:2024cql,Xiao:2024jmu,Ma:2024gsw,Niu:2024cfn,Ortega:2024zjx,Jia:2024ybo}.
+The $X(1880)$ attracts huge attention from the community, as it reveals a new structure of hadron if the glueball nature is confirmed, see for example Refs.~\cite{Salnikov:2023ipo,Karliner:2024cql,Xiao:2024jmu,Ma:2024gsw,Niu:2024cfn,Ortega:2024zjx,Jia:2024ybo}.
+In lattice QCD some research focuses on the nature of glueballs and predicts their mass, e.g., the pseudoscalar glueball with a mass around 2.6 GeV~\cite{Sun2018,Sakai2023}.
+Also, the $X(1880)$ is found near the proton-antiproton threshold, which is of great interest as there is excellent progress in the relevant phenomenology, e.g, threshold enhancement \cite{Belle:2002bro,Belle:2002fay,BES:2003aic,BaBar:2013ves,BESIII:2017hyw,BESIII:2019nep,BESIII:2020ktn,BESIII:2020uqk,SND:2022wdb}, resonance structures \cite{BES:2005ega,Belle:2013jng,Belle:2012uhr,BESIII:2015xco,BESIII:2018dim,BESIII:2023vvr}, and oscillations of the time-like electromagnetic form factors \cite{BESIII:2022rrg,Milstein:2022tfx,Lin:2021xrc,BESIII:2023ioy}.
+Following these experimental measurements, there are many theoretical works \cite{Cao:2021asd,Qian:2022whn,Kang:2015yka,Haidenbauer:2014kja}.